DeclarableBankruptcy/SubtractSynth/README.md

 # SubtractSynth
 A simple subtractive synthesiser built with .NET and using the NAudio library.
+[WIP]